CMUEberlyCenter/eberly-data-filter-and-repair/README.md

 * **removewhitespace**,

+* **repair**, Always included.
+This filter will transform characters and strings that might harm the parsability by applications such as Excel.
+This filter will go through a number of iterations over the input cell data to ensure all characters are spreadsheet safe.

-## ToDo:
+## ToDo / Wishlist:

 * Allow arguments for the filters
-* Allow the input delimeter to be different from the output delimeter
 * Add specific help for each filter/operation
 * Generate a report in a file that provides details of what was done to each row with any exceptions and failures
 * Allow operations to add a column instead of working in place
-* Support the different formats of newlines
+* Support the different formats of newlines: \r\n or \n